 Another thing is that the PSX games need to be extracted and have both the “bin” and “cue” files in the same folder to work properly.

 These fixes are just the tip of the iceberg for getting Retroarch working again, and we accept that there are probably problems that we haven’t covered here.
-If you run into any Retroarch trouble, let us know in the comments, and we’ll research fixes to add to this list in the future.
-Happy gaming.
+Meanwhile, you should also check out our ultimate guide to SNES emulation on Retroarch and set up Retroarch on Android.